 Provides for the appointment of a Fire Commissioner who has powers including investigating conditions under which fires are likely to occur (s.
 3) and inspecting any premises anywhere in BC (s.
 21).
-This Act also sets out requirements for various classes of buildings.
-See particularly s.
-31(h) of the Fire Services Act, which requires every community care facility to adopt, and practice, an approved fire drill system.

-Local municipalities, like the City of Vancouver, may have additional fire and safety bylaw requirements.
-(Vancouver Charter)
+This Act also sets out fire safety and fire prevention requirements for various classes of buildings.
+Section 31(h) of the Act requires every community care facility or other building with sleeping accommodation to adopt and practice, an approved fire drill system.
+Local municipalities may have additional fire and safety bylaw requirements.